anaconda/ae5-shiny-server/README.md

 We have broken the installation process into the following steps:

-1. Set the tool volume to read-write.
-(5.5.1 only).
+1. Set the destination volume to read-write.
 2. Launch the Shiny Server installation project.
 3. Obtain the Shiny Server server binaries.
 4. Run the installation script.

 ### Step 1.
-Set the tool volume to read-write (5.5.1)
+Set the destination volume to read-write (5.5.1)

-These instructions are identical to the Step 1 [instructions here](https://github.com/Anaconda-Platform/ae5-rstudio#step-1-set-the-tool-volume-to-read-write-551)
+To use the `/tools` directory (AE5 > 5.6.0) these instructions are identical to the Step 1 [instructions here](https://github.com/Anaconda-Platform/ae5-rstudio#step-1-set-the-tool-volume-to-read-write-551)

+For AE5 <= 5.6.0 (but >= 5.5.1), the `/tools` directory is not visible
+from deployments.
+For this reason, you will need to install to `/opt/continuum/envs/shiny_server` instead (make sure to log in with administrator credentials to ensure write permission).
+This change of directory is important in Step 4 ('Run the installation script').

 ***5.5.2+:*** skip this step and proceed directly to step 2.